 - Re-invest in aging communities’ walkability, ensuring that sidewalks are in good condition, there are safe curb cuts, and street crossings.

 - Offer builders bonuses or incentives for new construction aimed at seniors or multigenerational residents.

 - Identify opportunities to locate and encourage services near where residents live.
 This might mean being more flexible on land use designations for certain commercial and mixed use areas in a community.

 - Ensure planning policies support the development of mixed use projects, including those with intergenerational amenities in key areas that will allow for seniors (and other residents) to live, access services and amenities on site.
 Eliminate barriers to these projects like parking minimums.

 - Mandate proper and timely snow clearing including intersection crossings, city owned sidewalks, and bus stops.

 - Make sure efficient, affordable, and reliable transit service is available to get seniors to key amenities like grocery stores, medical services, libraries, and recreation facilities.

 In the past, planners did not consider how our communities would support their residents 40, 50, 60 years into the future – times were different then and it wasn’t a focus.
 But now we know better as a society.
-Not all seniors will be able to remain in their homes – but they should at least have a reasonable opportunity and choice to remain in the area they’ve invested decades of their life into.
+Some seniors want to stay in their homes for as long as possible - the City should be able to support that.
+Not all seniors will be able to remain in their homes or even want to for a variety of reasons.
+However they should at least have a reasonable opportunity and choice to remain in the area they’ve invested decades of their life into.
 Not addressing this issue is a disservice to a large portion of the city’s population: the generations who have helped grow this City and shape the neighbourhoods we know and love.